A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Appendix

 \subsubsection{Early-window sensitivity}

-Table~\ref{tab:appendix_window_sensitivity} reports IBS and time-dependent concordance for each comparable-arm tuned family across a sensitivity grid of early-window lengths ($w \in \{2, 4, 6, 8, 10\}$ weeks).
-Values were stable across the entire grid; results are reported at the canonical window ($w = 4$ weeks), which was held fixed for all primary benchmark comparisons.
+Table~\ref{tab:appendix_window_sensitivity} reports IBS and time-dependent concordance for each Family~B tuned family at the canonical window ($w = 4$ weeks), validated against a sensitivity grid ($w \in \{2, 4, 6, 8, 10\}$ weeks).
+In the pipeline sensitivity grid, performance generally improved with longer observation windows; $w = 4$ was selected as the canonical choice and held fixed for all primary benchmark comparisons.

 \FloatBarrier